weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 If your business has strong outside signal, but terrible indoor signal, boosters may pick up too much signal and overload.
 Depending on the severity, the Office 100 will automatically reduce gain or shut down across some or all bands.
 This leads to interrupted connectivity, which isn’t ideal.
 To resolve overload issues, you’d have to adjust your outside antenna or integrate an attenuator.
 The latter decreases the amount of signal received across all bands.
 So, if only one band is overloading, you risk decreasing performance.

-The Office 200 features Extended Dynamic Range (XDR) Technology.
+The Office 200 and Office 300 Installed features Extended Dynamic Range (XDR) Technology.
 It automatically adjusts the unit's gain when any change in outside signal is detected without shutting down.
 On a clear day when the signal is strong, some bands may operate with reduced gain.
 When it’s raining or there’s a lot of interference affecting signal strength, the booster instantly adds gain to the affected bands.
 With XDR tech, your business will continuously receive the best signal and coverage.

-Cellular Antennas
+8) Cellular Antennas

-weBoost for Business Office 100 | weBoost for Business Office 200 |
+weBoost Office 100 | weBoost Office 200 | weBoost Office 300 Installed |

 |